 Step 1: Determine what sign-up and the first step of the onboarding process looks like for your team

 What does sign-up look like for your team?
 With some of our SaaS customers, this could be as simple as clicking on a trial sign-up button, or it can be as complicated as going through numerous steps and clicks to verify a customer has signed up for a trial.

-Afterwards, you want to determine and define the first step of the onboarding process, as well as the ideal time between sign up and first step.
+Afterward, you want to determine and define the first step of the onboarding process, as well as the ideal time between sign-up and the first step.